NC State Extension Publications

 Skip to Variety Selection

-• The disease that can devastate a small grain crop in any part of North Carolina is Fusarium head blight (scab).
-Choose only varieties that are rated moderately resistant (MR) to scab.
-Also, Hessian fly can cause massive losses in the coastal plain and tidewater.
-Avoid varieties rated “S” (susceptible) to Hessian fly biotype-L, especially if planting will be early or even on time.
+• The two disease and pest problems with the greatest potential to completely devastate a small-grain crop in any part of North Carolina are Fusarium head blight (scab) and Hessian fly.
+Only choose varieties that are rated as moderately resistant (MR) to scab.
+Avoid varieties rated “poor” for Hessian fly, especially if planting will be early or even on time.

 • To avoid spring freeze injury, avoid early-heading varieties in favor of medium- and late-heading varieties.